 Founded to support parents and families

-In 1976, Bernice Weissbourd knew that parents needed a place for support.
-With funding from her husband, Bernard Weissbourd, and Chicago business tycoon, Irving Harris, Family Focus opened in a room at the Miller School in Evanston.
-Former Evanston Alderman Delores Holmes joined Bernice as the first center director, and together with support of a staff consisting of mostly volunteers, Family Focus became a drop-in center for parents with young children to gather.
-Word quickly got out about a woman who was opening a place for parents to seek support, and more than 80 other agencies and organizations from across the country sent representatives to witness the family support movement in action.
+In 1976, from her studies at University of Chicago, University of Illinois and Northwestern University, Bernice Weissbourd knew that parent support was key to early childhood development.
+With funding from her husband, Bernard Weissbourd, and Chicago businessman and philanthropist, Irving Harris, Family Focus opened a space for parent support in a room at the Miller School in Evanston.
+Former Evanston Alderman Delores Holmes joined Bernice as the first center director, and Family Focus became a drop-in center for parents with young children to gather.
+Word quickly got out about a woman who was developing the family support model, which started a pilgrimage of more than 80 other agencies and organizations from across the country sending representatives to Evanston to witness the family support movement in action.

-With the popularity of Family Focus growing, Family Focus Woodlawn opened in 1977, followed shortly by Family Focus Lincoln Park in 1978.
-Over the years as needs grew, more centers were founded in areas such as Aurora, DuPage, and Highland Park, Illinois, and the neighborhoods of Englewood, North Lawndale, and Cicero.
+With this popularity and community needs growing, Family Focus Woodlawn opened in 1977, followed shortly by Family Focus Lincoln Park in 1978.
+Over the years as needs grew, more centers were founded in areas such as Aurora, Cicero, DuPage, and Highland Park, Illinois, and the Chicago neighborhoods of Englewood, North Lawndale, and Belmont Cragin.
+Today, the Principles of Family Support are not only a pillar of Family Focus services, but also the field of early childhood development.

 Merging with Chicago Child Care Society

-Chicago Child Care Society, also known as CCCS, has been serving children and families for over 170 years, making it the oldest social services agency in Illinois.
-They first opened their doors as the Chicago Orphan’s Asylum in 1849 when children were left homeless after their parents lost their lives to the cholera epidemic.
-Since then, CCCS has embraced Chicago children through the Great Chicago Fire, the Civil War and both world wars.
-In 2013, CCCS ended its work in child welfare and shifted to early childhood education programs.
+Chicago Child Care Society (CCCS) was the longest standing social service agency in Illinois.
+CCCS first opened its doors as the Chicago Orphan Asylum in 1849, when children were left homeless after their parents lost their lives to a cholera epidemic.
+Since then, CCCS has served Chicago’s children throughout our country’s historic events that shaped family needs – the Civil War, the Great Chicago Fire, and both world wars.

-Today, there are 11 Family Focus direct service centers throughout Chicago and NE Illinois providing holistic family support services to 19,000 individuals, including parents and children enrolled in center programming and individuals through outreach, home visits, crisis services, and educational programs.
+Today, there are 11 Family Focus direct service centers throughout Chicago and Northeast Illinois providing holistic family support services to families and children enrolled in center programming, home visits, emergency assistance services, and educational programs.